Welcome to Encatch Docs

 JavaScript Web SDK

-The encatch JavaScript SDK provides seamless integration for web applications, enabling automated feedback collection, user analytics, and behavior tracking with minimal setup.
+The encatch JavaScript SDK provides seamless integration for web applications, enabling automated feedback collection and analytics with minimal setup.

 Quick Start